Boussinesq approximation (water waves)

 Simulation of periodic waves over an underwater shoal with a Boussinesq-type model.
 The waves propagate over an elliptic-shaped underwater shoal on a plane beach.
 This example combines several effects of waves and shallow water, including refraction, diffraction, shoaling and weak non-linearity.

 In fluid dynamics, the Boussinesq approximation for water waves is an approximation valid for weakly non-linear and fairly long waves.
-The approximation is named after Joseph Boussinesq, who first derived them in response to the observation by John Scott Russell of the wave of translation (also known as solitary wave or soliton).
-The 1872 paper of Boussinesq introduces the equations now known as the Boussinesq equations.
+The approximation is named after Joseph Valentin Boussinesq, who first derived them in response to the observation by John Scott Russell of the wave of translation (also known as solitary wave or soliton).
+The 1872 paper by Boussinesq introduces the equations now known as the Boussinesq equations.

 The Boussinesq approximation for water waves takes into account the vertical structure of the horizontal and vertical flow velocity.
 This results in non-linear partial differential equations, called Boussinesq-type equations, which incorporate frequency dispersion (as opposite to the shallow water equations, which are not frequency-dispersive).
 In coastal engineering, Boussinesq-type equations are frequently used in computer models for the simulation of water waves in shallow seas and harbours.

 While the Boussinesq approximation is applicable to fairly long waves – that is, when the wavelength is large compared to the water depth – the Stokes expansion is more appropriate for short waves (when the wavelength is of the same order as the water depth, or shorter).